 Trust us; we don’t want you just to stop eating everything you like.
 But it’s a matter of preserving your appliances as much as possible.
 Fortunately, you don’t have the same restrictions as patients wearing braces.
 Let’s see how these appliances differ from each other.

-Patients who wear Invisalign aligners can take them off whenever they need to.
+But what we really want to focus on right now is that your Invisalign aligners are removable, which is a huge difference from the other types of orthodontic appliances at your disposal.
 This feature is incredibly handy when you go to eat.
 While we would normally go on and on about all the foods and drinks you have to avoid during your treatment, we can safely say you won’t have to pay that much attention to all the limitations with your aligners.
+Let’s take a closer look at what you can eat with aligners on.

-Some hard and crunchy foods may break down into smaller pieces that get caught between our brackets and teeth, leveraging away the pieces and breaking your braces.
+Usually, we would warn you about eating some hard and crunchy foods because they can break down into smaller pieces that get caught between your brackets and teeth, leveraging away the pieces and breaking your braces.
 This doesn’t happen with Invisalign, as the entire aligner tray isn’t susceptible to the same problems.

 You can just take off your trays and eat away your favorite foods.
 Still, keep in mind that you shouldn’t keep your aligners off for too long.
 The official Invisalign FAQ recommends you use your aligners anywhere between 20 to 22 hours every day of your treatment.